freeburma/ImaginaryCompany/README.md

-## Generation PDF Document in .Net Core
+## Generating PDF Document in .Net Core

 We will create PDF document using <b>iTextSharp</b>.
 We are going to get data form database and will generate a PDF document.
 All the generated documents will store in "wwwroot/documents".